-Lectron EV charger displays E06 and stops charging; may occur after some minutes of operation.
+Lectron EV charger displays E06 and stops charging; this may occur after some minutes of operation.

 Safety Warning